 For a 1031 exchange to apply, you have to use it when exchanging property for one of equal or greater value.
 Otherwise, there would be little point, since you wouldn’t owe taxes on it.

-The boot is when your investment property creates revenue during the 1031 exchange, and it will be taxed as capital gains.
+The “boot” is when your investment property creates revenue during the 1031 exchange, and it will be taxed as capital gains.
 Therefore, for your 1031 exchange to completely tax-deferred, you can’t receive boot during that time.

 The same taxpayer rule simply means that the same taxpayer has to have their name on the old deed, and on the new one.
+If there are multiple owners, all of the owners must be on the new deed as well.

 Want free courses on budgeting, business, and real estate analysis?
 Don’t forget to sign up for our newsletter at the top of the page!